 In October 2019, several intracounty trains were extended to Los Angeles County to increase ridership through a redeployment of the trains without significantly impacting operating costs.
 However, in March 2020, all Metrolink services were impacted by the statewide enforcement of stay-at-home orders that resulted from the COVID-19 pandemic.
 Metrolink implemented temporary service reductions in March and November 2020 due to the decline in ridership.
-The three lines serving Orange County (Orange County, Inland Empire-Orange County, and the 91/Perris Valley lines) now operate 41 weekday trains, a 24 percent reduction from 54 weekday trains.
-Once ridership recovers following the pandemic, Metrolink and OCTA will reassess the service needs in Orange County and reinstate various trains.
+The three lines serving Orange County (Orange County, Inland Empire-Orange County, and the 91/ Perris Valley lines) now operate 41 weekday trains, a 24 percent reduction from 54 weekday trains.
+Metrolink is planning to partially restore services in April 2022 in response to customer feedback and to aid in ridership recovery efforts.
+Metrolink and OCTA will continue to assess service needs in Orange County and reinstate trains as appropriate